BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 3) Simulate ICBM intercept using interceptor rocket with kill vehicle payload.
 Use Lambert intercept guidance and assume perfect knowledge of threat state vector at burnout, i.e., the Predicted Intercept Point is the intercept point, so kill vehicle need not maneuver at all to hit the target (Zero Effort Miss distance is zero)
 4) Add noise to ICBM state vector, then extend the interceptor's Lambert intercept guidance solution with proportional navigation, i.e., kill vehicle must null the Predicted Intercept Point errors at endgame using its divert and attitude control thrusters

+## Miscellaneous Notes
+* This simulation is implemented in Python since it has syntax that's easy to read and write.
+The exercises are accessible to a broader audience as a result.